jmdejong/Asciifarm/README.md

   * if the player dies they can not return to the same dungeon
   * group dungeons would be great too

+## Helping out

+Any help is very welcome.

+If you don't know how to help, [I made a list of suggestions on how to help](docs/contributing.md)

 ## TODO first

 - custom getstr